ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 (for a complete example of this using EF Core, check out my [Clean Architecture solution template](https://github.com/ardalis/cleanarchitecture))

 Once MediatR publishes the event(s) that are stored in the entities, the handlers are executed.
-This happens in memory - there's no messager queue or bus or anything like that involved.
+This happens in memory, sequentially, in the same process.
+There's no message queue or bus or anything like that involved.
 You can step from the `Publish` call to the handler methods directly in the debugger, and a given event can have multiple handlers.
 This is one reason why your events shouldn't throw exceptions, because if they do it may leave the model in an inconsistent state, with some handlers having fired successfully and others not.

 The final piece of the puzzle is the handler.
 Handlers usually go in the same folder as the aggregate they operate on, and often it can be beneficial to put the handler **inside the entity that raises the event** so that it has access to that entity's private state if needed.